From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Look, why don’t we sit down and talk this through.”

-Issac feels the moment he repeatedly role-played slipping away and replacing it, is the cascading certainty of a rumbling wall of water starting its return run.
+Isaac feels the moment he repeatedly role-played sliding off script.
+It’s being replaced by the cascading certainty of a rumbling wall of water starting its rerun.
+The Murphy faithful have slowly inched their way within earshot.
 “Look Gabriella, this situation I’m in isn’t forever.
-Sure, I have to tighten things up a lot right now, but once I get to next year, my trust fund reallocates, so next year won’t be nearly as bad, and the year after will be even better.
+Sure, I have to tighten things up a lot right now, but once I get to next year, my trust fund reallocates.
+Next year won’t be nearly as bad, and the year after will be even better.
 Once I’m thirty-nine, all the funds in my trust become mine and my financial problems evaporate.”

+Gabriella is uncomfortable the mass of men who have circled around her, but she continues anyway.
 “Do you have any idea how pathetically ridiculous that sounds?
 Gabriella,” she mocks, “if we stay together, you only have to be unhappy the rest of this year.
-Then next year, you get to be a little less unhappy and your grand reward for sticking with me is that the year after that you get to be a touch little less unhappy.
+Then next year, you get to be a little less unhappy.
+Your grand reward for sticking with me is that the year after that you get to be a touch less unhappy.
 And then, and this is the best part, if you can survive being unhappy for fifteen years, all your unhappiness magically disappears forever.
-The only problem with your formula though, is that by then unhappiness will have become a way of life just like it is for all the miserable souls in this dive bar.”
+The only problem with your formula is that by then unhappiness will have become a way of life just like it is for all the miserable souls in this dive bar.”

-Issac looks with torn loyalty at this woman he’s pinned so much hope on, who he’s certain he loves.
+Isaac looks with torn loyalty at this woman he’s pinned so much hope on; who he’s certain he loves.
 “I honestly don’t know how to respond.” he softly offers.
 “I imagined we’d find some kind of resolution, maybe not right away, but I thought at the very least we’d have a deep and meaningful conversation.
 I never expected to be mocked or have my misfortunes so trivialized.
-I love you Gabriella, I know you’re upset but I believe somewhere, in some world, it’s enough that we want to be together, everything else works itself out.”
+I love you, Gabriella.
+I know you’re upset but I believe somewhere, in some world, it’s enough that we want to be together, everything else works itself out.”

-Gabriella looks at Issac with a cocktail of scorn and pity.
+Gabriella looks at Isaac with a cocktail of scorn and pity.
 “You’re such a foolish boy.
 In what world does everything work itself out just because you want it to?
-It’s not that I don’t love you Issac, it’s that I can’t.
-We have to be honest with each other.
+It’s not that I don’t love you Isaac, it’s that I can’t.
+We have to be honest.
 You’re not the guy I fell in love with; that’s the bottom line.
 You’ve become a stranger in a skinny black tie wearing ridiculous shoes who has to work in a place like this when the rest of the world is having fun.
-I don’t know maybe you can get your shit together but it’s not a wager I’m willing to make and honestly, I can’t wait around based on a fairy-tale hope.”
+I don’t know if maybe it’s possible for you to get your shit together but it’s not a wager I’m willing to make.
+Honestly, I can’t wait around based on a fairy-tale hope.”

 “So, what, just like that, this how this ends?”

-Corralling more fortitude than he’s aware he possesses; Issac manages to float a flatline smile.
-“Yes,” he softly demurs, “I did.”
-In the instant it takes to water an eye or tremble a lip, Issac plays out a thousand different scenarios around what happens next.
+Corralling more fortitude than he’s aware he possesses; Isaac manages to force a flatline smile.
+“Yes,” he softly demurs.
+“I did.”
+In the instant it takes to water an eye or tremble a lip, Isaac plays out a thousand different scenarios around what happens next.
 Remembering Lenny’s advice, he follows his head and not his heart.
 “Like I said when we started, thank you.
-There’s a lot I’m being forced to learn in a very short time with so much I still have to figure out, but I can see now how foolish I was.”
-He grins at the irony of the way a string that’s wrapped your life can get pulled and your entire existence is thrown into chaos.
-“I actually thought, or maybe should say foolish hoped, you’d be my one constant, the thing I could count on as I transition through an uncertain future.
-I see now I was wrong.”
+There’s a lot I’m being forced to learn in a very short time with so much more I still have to figure out.
+Thank you for helping me see how foolish I was.”
+It’s hard but Isaac forces a smile.
+He considers the irony of the way one string wrapped around his life can get pulled and his entire existence is thrown into chaos.
+“I actually thought, or maybe should say foolish hoped, you’d be my one constant.
+The thing I could count on as I transition through an uncertain future.
+Thank you for helping see how wrong I was.”

-Issac looks one last painful time deep into Gabriella’s eyes for any indication a vein of empathy might exist if he just keeps mining.
-“Thanks,” he forces himself to repeat, “for helping me see things for what they are.”
-His impulse, the very instinct passed down since the days of the saber-tooth tiger, is to leave her standing alone in the doorway, but instead, he sees enough into the future to know how he wants to look back.
+Isaac looks one last painful time deep into Gabriella’s eyes for any indication a vein of empathy might exist if he just keeps mining.
+The faithful are so focused on Isaac, no one notices the game winning homer the Cubs hit in their half of the inning.
+“Thanks,” Isaac forces himself to repeat.
+“For helping me see things for what they are.”
+His impulse, the very instinct passed down since the days of the saber-tooth tiger, is to leave her standing in the doorway.
+Instead, he sees enough into the future to know how he wants to look back.
 “This clearly isn’t the outcome I wanted,” he gently says while forcing a false smile, “but let me at least walk you to your car and see you off.”

 Comments are closed